worcjamessmith/COVID-trial-characteristics/README.md

 # Overview
 This repo is for work done for the registered report: Association between investigating COVID-19 and design characteristics in global clinical trial registrations (the stage 1 in principal acceptance, i.e. protocol and planned analysis code, is [here](https://osf.io/f6d2v/)).

+Please reach out to me at james.smith2@ndorms.ox.ac.uk or worcjamessmith@gmail.com with any comments or queries.

+Just want the main analysis code and results?
+Go to `Analysis-code.Rmd` and `Analysis-code.html`.

 # Workflow description
 Here the script processing order and any manual steps taken are explained.